CanDIG/katsu/chord_metadata_service/mohpackets/data/extra_small_dataset/README.md

 ## Biomarkers, Comorbidities, Exposures to Donors

 Synthetic data is only links Biomarkers to Donors Only.

-The first 3 donors have a linked biomarker objects

-The second 3 donors have a linked comorbidity object

-Exposures are linked to the 'middle' 3 donors, sometimes linked with comorbidities, sometimes with biomarkers

 ```mermaid
 graph LR;